w3c/socialwg/invited-experts.md

 *Social Web Working Group*

 This document outlines the participation requirements and evaluation criteria for Invited Experts within the Social Web Working Group.
-Individuals may be invited by the Working Group Chairs in accordance with the [W3C Process for Invited Experts](https://www.w3.org/policies/process/#invited-expert-wg).
+Individuals may be invited by the Working Group Chair(s) in accordance with the [W3C Process for Invited Experts](https://www.w3.org/policies/process/#invited-expert-wg).

 ## Expectations